IFRS Basics with US GAAP Comparison (3 days)

 - Expected Future Developments

-- Other IASB projects and work plan
+- Other IASB projects and the work plan

 - Live group instruction, cases, examples, group work, open discussions